cgallisa/cacorepo01/projects/DaC/services/DHIaC/README.md

 - catalog-info.yaml ... contains specs for this template to be registered, within Backstage Catalog.

+- docs ... folder containing document-as-code files, for this template.

 - mkdocs.yml ... contains specs for the rendering of this teamplate's documentation, within Backsatge Docs.

 - template.yaml ... contains specs for the template to behave, within Backstage Create.
 When invoked by a user, it includes rendering of parms, execution of steps, etc.